Sound Effects Overview

 Beyond Sound Effects

-Even if the name of the feature is called “Sound Effects,” don’t let that fool you.
+Even if the name of the feature is “Sound Effects,” don’t let that fool you.
 This is the perfect tool for sound designers, Foley artists, game developers, as well as producers and composers.

-If you’re a hip-hop producer looking for samples, new or more old school, and are tired of digging in crates or reusing the same overused samples that everyone else uses, this is the perfect tool for you.
+If you’re a hip-hop producer looking for samples, whether new or more old school, and are tired of digging in crates or reusing the same overused samples that everyone else uses, this is the perfect tool for you.
 If you are an EDM producer looking for one-shots or other samples, it’s perfect for you as well.

 Stem: An individual track from a multitrack recording, such as isolated vocals, drums, or guitar.